fsboehme/intercom-gpt-bot/README.md

 Generate embeddings from your articles (fetches all your articles from the Intercom API and runs them through Open AI the Embeddings API):

     python make_embeddings.py

+Simply run this again after making changes to articles and it will update any changes.

 ### Run locally